luke-harriman/DETR-Transformer-Model-From-Scratch/README.md

 ### Hyper Parameters
 The hyperparameters are based on the ["End-to-End Object Detection with Transformers"](https://arxiv.org/abs/2005.12872) paper:
-1. The final dimensionality of the channel features (d_model_embed) is 256 - condense from 2048 by the 1x1 Conv Layer.
+1. The final dimensionality of the channel features (d_model_embed) is 256 - downscaled from 2048 by the 1x1 Conv Layer.
 2. The learning rate of the model is 1e-4.
 3. The number of object queries - number of predictions the model can make - is hardcoded as 100 (N=100).

 ## Results
-The DETR model requires significanly more compute than I have to train effectively:
+The DETR model requires significantly more computational power than I currently have to train effectively:

 "Training the baseline model for 300 epochs on 16 V100 GPUs takes 3 days, with 4 images per GPU (hence a total batch size of 64)"